 Transactional keywords may suggest an intention to buy something.
 These may include the words buy, where to buy, reserve, book, booking, deals, discount, order, for sale, etc.

 On the other hand, navigational keywords suggest that the intention of the user is to navigate to a certain page, which they are already most likely aware of, but, for one reason or another, do not directly type in the web address.

-Navigational keywords may include brand names, product names, service names, locations or words such as near me, directions to, prices, cost of, etc. For example, a user who is already familiar with Visitor Analytics and some of its features, may perform a search on: Visitor Analytics starter package price.
+Navigational keywords may include brand names, product names, service names, locations or words such as near me, directions to, prices, cost of, etc. For example, a user who is already familiar with a website and some of its features, may perform a search on: Website name starter package price.

 How can I use navigational keywords to optimize?